-For argument's sake, let us assume that states genuinely wanted to fix this problem and agreed to uniformly address every issue raised thus far.
-Only a handful of nations can actually remove debris from LEO, MEO, and GEO (mainly the United States and Russia).
-Imagine, in a joint project, that these states develop a clever mechanism for the remediation of medium to large pieces of nonoperational orbital material.
-Despite these efforts, according to both the OST and the Registration Convention, salvage rights in orbit do not exist.
+For argument's sake, let us assume states genuinely wanted to fix this problem and agreed to uniformly address every issue raised thus far.
+Only a handful of nations have the capability to actually remove debris from LEO, MEO, and GEO (mainly the United States and Russia).
+Imagine, in a joint project, that these states develop a clever mechanism for the remediation of medium- to large-sized nonoperational orbital material.
+Despite these efforts, according to both the OST and the Registration Convention, there is no such thing as salvage rights in orbit.
 Anything put into space remains the property of the entity that launched it-even if that property explodes into 5,000 pieces.
-Therefore it is illegal to move or remove any object in space that does not belong to the launching state or state of registry performing the action-at least not without permission.15 The provisions of the OST's Article VIII, which embodies this rule, may therefore bar Russian or US efforts to clean up debris in this scenario, assuming, of course, that states can even identify the owner of a certain piece of debris-no simple task.
-Further, lest we forget, what if in the effort to clean up debris, we create more?
-In that circumstance, we would find ourselves back at the circular discussion of liability.16
+It is therefore illegal to move or remove any object in space that does not belong to the launching state or state of registry-at least to do so without permission.
+Article VIII of the OST, which embodies this rule, may therefore bar Russian or US efforts to clean up debris in this scenario.
+This is, of course, assuming states can even identify who owns a certain piece of debris, which, as noted, is not a simple task.
+And lest we forget, what if in the effort to clean up debris, we create more?
+In that circumstance, we would find ourselves back at the circular discussion on liability.
+16

-As we can see, remediation of space debris meets its first major obstacle in the perplexing legal regime that makes incentivizing action through liability and ownership laws ambiguous and difficult to enforce.
-To be sure, some solutions are being considered as pressure mounts to solve this worrisome problem.
-Damage-compensation funds, apportionment of damages based on market-share liability, and fault-based standards for damages have all been suggested.17 None has achieved consensus, but the mere fact that such matters are under discussion is a promising indication that the issue of remediating space debris is gaining ground.
+As we can see, remediation of space debris meets its first major obstacle in the perplexing legal regime that makes incentivizing through liability and ownership laws ambiguous and difficult to enforce.
+To be sure, there are solutions being considered as pressure mounts to solve this worrisome problem.
+Damage-compensation funds, apportioning damages based on market-share liability, and fault-based standards for damages have all been suggested.
+While none has achieved a consensus, the mere fact that such matters are under discussion is a promising indication that the issue of space debris remediation is gaining ground.
 However, until liability, ownership, causation, rules of the road, and negligence are clarified and orbital debris is officially codified as a problem, motivation for greater action will continue to languish.

-This reluctance among states to interact within a maladaptive legal system surrounding the space environment, expressed in the lethargy of international action, also finds roots in domestic political and defense considerations.
-Any conversation about the legislative regime cannot be disentangled from the rationale driving state actors.
-For many nations, reluctance to address this subject is driven largely by the defense apparatus.
-In the United States, NASA and the Department of Defense (DOD) have historically partnered on the topic of debris mitigation and adhere to strict guidelines as a means of helping reduce space debris.18 Similarly, such efforts have passed the UN General Assembly for simple enough reasons: everyone can agree that creating even more space junk is a bad idea.
-Additionally, although the 2010 US National Space Policy instructed NASA and the military to pursue research and development on debris remediation, the policy lacked any timetable, rendering the instruction functionally useless.19 Additionally, the government has yet to seriously task any agency with actually removing any debris, add-ing to the confusion in Washington.20
+This reluctance among states to interact within a maladaptive legal system surrounding the space environment, while expressed in the lethargy of international action, also finds roots in domestic political and defense considerations.
+Any conversation on the legislative regime cannot be disentangled from the rationale driving state actors.
+For many nations, reluctance on this subject is driven largely by the defense apparatus.
+In the United States, NASA and the Department of Defense (DOD) have historically partnered on the topic of debris mitigation and adhere to strict guidelines in an effort to help reduce space debris.
+Such efforts have likewise passed the United Nations General Assembly, for simple enough reasons: everyone can agree that creating even more space junk is a bad idea.
+In addition, while the 2010 US National Space

+Policy instructed NASA and the military to pursue research and development on debris remediation, the policy lacked any timetable, rendering the instruction functionally useless.
+Additionally, the government has yet to seriously task any agency with actually performing any debris removal, adding to the confusion in Washington.